 Instead, log it into the worksheets the same day the vaccinations occur.
 Just get in the habit of taking the Pet Care Binder with you to the vet and groomer visits.

 We had to fly out to visit family for an emergency and had to board our dog.
 He hated to be placed in boarding!
 Seriously, he would go psycho, so we very seldom used it!
 We didn’t have a choice this time we were lucky that the vet was open when we had to put him in.
 We were able to call and get all the information.
 If we had tried this after hours, I know we would have had a hard time as the vet would have been closed, and I didn’t have the information.

-That is a great reason to keep your own vaccination log in the pet care printable binder.
+That is a great reason to keep your own vaccination log in the printable binder.

 🦜 Medication Log Printable

-As your animals age, it is likely that they will be taking a medication at some point, and it is best to just write it down so you don’t question whether or not you gave the medicine earlier.
+As your animal ages, it is likely that they will be taking medication at some point, and it is best to just write it down so you don’t question whether or not you gave the medicine earlier.

 🐾 Pet Sitter Printable

-This printable was designed based on his years of pet sitting cats, dog, birds and guinea pigs.
+This dog + cat sitting instruction sheet was designed based on his years of pet sitting cats, dog, birds, and guinea pigs.
 Take just a few minutes to fill this out for your future pet sitter and set them up for success.

 The more information that you give them about your pet, the easier it will be for them to take care of your baby.

 It also eliminates any confusion on instructions.
 If it is written down, you don’t have to worry about relying on memory.